PandasThumb/pandasthumb.github.io/_posts/2021/2021-09-06-evaluating-alan-kleinmans-arguments.md

 Anyway, I must be misunderstanding how his theory works, and I hope that this thread will explain his theory to me.
 After all, if it is the fundamental mathematical theory of my own field, then it is surely important to know.
-By doing the discussion here, we can avoid being so rudely interrupted by the folks who are trying to discuss arguments other than Kleinman&quot;s.
+By doing the discussion here, we can avoid being so rudely interrupted by the folks in the previous threads who were trying to discuss arguments other than Kleinman&quot;s.